paulkernfeld/glx/README.md

 ## Colors

-- Using CIE L* a* b* color space, designed
+- Using CIE L* a* b* color space, designed to be perceptually uniform.

-Well actually I'm using
+Well actually I'm using CIE L*C*h°, a cylindrical version of that space.

 Hold lightness constant.